akdk7/mybookmarks/README.md

 # MyBookmarks

 A standalone bookmark manager built with HTML, CSS, and JavaScript.
 Vue.js powers the reactive UI layer, while Bootstrap provides layout components and utility styling.
-The main UI lives in [`src/index_dev.html`](src/index_dev.html) and runs entirely inside the browser, storing its data in `localStorage`.
+The main app runs entirely inside the browser, storing its data in `localStorage`.
 No build tooling is required—open the file in any modern browser to explore the full experience.

 ## Screenshot